 “The sitter’s embrace of the fish so eloquently conveys his identity as a chef,” they said of the winning work, in a joint statement.

 The judges also awarded a highly commended prize to Hugh Stewart for his portrait of 105-year-old dancer Eileen Kramer.
 “The colours and her gesture made us feel the warmth of the sitter’s presence even though her eyes are closed,” they said.

-Photographic portraits by all of the finalists can be seen at the National Portrait Gallery of Australia until 10 May, alongside paintings in the inaugural Darling Portrait Prize, which was announced last week.
+Photographic portraits by all of the finalists can be seen at the National Portrait Gallery of Australia until 26 July, alongside paintings in the inaugural Darling Portrait Prize.

 Please note that National Portrait Gallery of Australia (NPG) is open.
 With public safety in mind, physical distancing, limits to the number of people in the gallery and hygiene measures will be in place.